grosser/fast_gettext/README.markdown

 ###Chains
 You can use any number of repositories to find a translation.
-Simply add them to a chain and when the first cannot translate a given msgid, the next is asked and so forth.
+Simply add them to a chain and when the first cannot translate a given key, the next is asked and so forth.
     repos = [
       FastGettext::TranslationRepository.build('new', :path=>'....'),
       FastGettext::TranslationRepository.build('old', :path=>'....')